Great Marlow School

 In September 2005 the school was awarded specialist school status as a technology college, by the Department for Education and Skills (DfES).

 Pupils who attend the school normally live in the Marlow or the surrounding villages such as Lane End.

 Sport

 The School has an active rowing club called the Great Marlow School Boat Club which is affiliated to British Rowing.
+In 2023 they raced three crews at Henley Royal Regatta, one crew being the first to prequalify for Great Marlow School Boat Club and another getting through a round, the furthest any GMSBC crew has ever made it at Henley Royal Regatta.